In order to authenticate with the Jira server, the user can provide the credentials with each command or create a session.

 HTTP basic authentication is not a secure form of authentication.
 It uses a Base64-encoded String of the format “username:password” and passes this string in clear text to Jira.
 Because decrypting this string and obtaining the username and password is trivial, the use of HTTPS is critical in any system that needs to remain secure.

-API tokens (also called Private Access Token (PAT)) are tokens generated by the user.
-This token is necessary when the user has a two-step verification activated for his account.
+API tokens (also called Private Access Token (PAT)) are tokens generated by the user for authenticating against the API of Jira Cloud server.

 An API token can be used for authenticating JiraPS with the server in the same way as described in HTTP Basic.
-The only difference is, that instead of providing the password for the account, the API token must be used.
+The difference is, that instead of providing the username and password for the account, the email address and the API token must be used.

 As of December 1st 2018, Atlassian requires API authentication with Cloud Servers to always use API Tokens.
 More information in the Deprecation notice.